AdaCore/ada_coding_standards/ada_coding_standards/chapters/01_introduction.rst

 Detection and enforcement mechanisms are indicated for each guideline.
-These mechanisms typically consist of the application of a language standard pragma named "Restrictions," with policy-specific restriction identifiers given as parameters to the pragma [AdaRM2016]_.
+These mechanisms typically consist of the application of a language standard pragma named :ada:`Restrictions`, with policy-specific restriction identifiers given as parameters to the pragma [AdaRM2016]_.
 Violations of the given restrictions are then detected and enforced by the Ada compiler.